sigmf/SigMF/rfc-metadata.md

 2. A metadata file MUST only describe one dataset file.
 3. The metadata file MUST have a `.meta` filename extension.
 4. The dataset file MUST have a `.data` filename extension.
-5. The dataset file MUST be a 'flat' file that is composed only of sample data and MUST NOT contain any other characters (e.g., delimiters, whitespace, line-endings, `EOF` characters, etc.,).

-### Sample Format
+### Dataset Format

 The samples in the dataset file must be in a supported format.
 There are four orthogonal characteristics of sample data: complex or real, floating-point or fixed-point, bit-width, and endianness.
-All of these must be explicitly specified, except for endianness which is assumed to be `little endian` unless specified otherwise.
+All of these must be explicitly specified, except for endianness which is assumed to be `little-endian` unless specified otherwise.

 Sample formats are specified by strings that indicate the type for each of the